The White Lotus: Development

 The show has changed locations and casts each season, with very little continuity between them apart from the show's basic elements: "a social satire and a murder mystery" set at a White Lotus resort that begins with an unidentified corpse.
 The consistent theme is a "semi-satirical" tone, but each season has been radically different from the others, requiring "fans to transfer their loyalty to an almost entirely new show".
 Of the lack of continuity, White said: "This is, like, my dream gig.
 Because I can burn down the house at the end of every season and begin again".
 Before production began on each season, White stayed at the resort to do research and write the scripts.

 On October 19, 2020, HBO gave The White Lotus a limited series order that consisted of six episodes.
 The series was created, written and directed by White, who also serves as executive producer alongside David Bernad and Nick Hall.

 On August 10, 2021, HBO renewed the series for a second season, which has seven episodes.

 On November 18, 2022, HBO renewed the series for a third season.
 It was announced that the season would take place in Thailand.
 The third season's production was disrupted by the 2023 Writers Guild of America strike, resulting in its release being delayed to 2025.
 The story that season originally mentioned that one character had a nonbinary child, but this was cut due to a political "vibe shift" coinciding with the 2024 election of President Donald Trump.
 White said "there's a lot of stuff that ended up being cut" from every episode.
 As written and filmed, the episodes were coming in at about an hour and 40 minutes.
 He needed to be "hard on the material", speed the narrative, and get episode lengths down to about 60 minutes, though they were still "bulging" with plot points.

 During filming in Thailand, White pitched a fourth season over dinner in Phuket to Bloys, now the chairman and chief executive officer of HBO, and Francesca Orsi, executive vice president for drama programming.

-On January 22, 2025, ahead of the third-season premiere, HBO renewed the series for a fourth season.
-In February, Orsi said that they were about to start scouting locations for the fourth season and that a return to Europe was "likely".
+On January 22, 2025, ahead of the third-season premiere, HBO renewed the series for a fourth season, on which production began the next month.